atsheehan/curriculum/lessons/evening-oo-composition/evening-oo-composition.md

 ###Instructions

-Write `Airplane`, `Container` and `Ingredient` classes to help answer the following questions:

-* How many total Brussels sprouts can be carried in a Concorde based on the following requirements?
-How many Brussels Sprouts containers are needed for that?:
-  * 5,000 lbs of Cheesy Poofs must be delivered
-  * 1,000 lbs of Cheesy Poofs must be delivered

 Here are your assumptions:
 * The Concorde has a maximum carrying capacity (max cargo weight) of 20,000 lbs.
 * We have to share our cargo with someone else who wants [Cheesy Poofs](https://www.youtube.com/watch?v=-XlYj1iyAlk).